cosmos/cosmos-sdk/docs/architecture/adr-009-evidence-module.md

 First, we define the `Evidence` interface type.
 The `x/evidence` module may implement its own types that can be used by many chains (e.g. `CounterFactualEvidence`).
 In addition, other modules may implement their own `Evidence` types in a similar manner in which governance is extensible.
 It is important to note any concrete type implementing the `Evidence` interface may include arbitrary fields such as an infraction time.
 We want the `Evidence` type to remain as flexible as possible.

 However, when submitting evidence to the `x/evidence` module, it must be submitted as an `Infraction` which includes mandatory fields outlined below.
+The `Infraction` type must include the validator's consensus address, which should be known by the `x/slashing` module, the height at which the infraction occured and the validator's power at same height in which the infraction occured.

 ```go
 type Evidence interface {